krother/Python3_Reference/README.md

 ## Acknowledgements

-This e-book contains many direct and indirect contributions by Allegra Via, Kaja Milanowska, Anna Philips, Magdalena Rother and Tomasz Puton.
+This e-book contains contributions by Allegra Via, Kaja Milanowska, Anna Philips, Magdalena Rother and Tomasz Puton.

 ## License

 Distributed under the conditions of the Creative Commons Attribution Share-alike License 4.0

-Sources of this document can be found on [https://www.gitbook.com/book/krother/python-3-reference](https://www.gitbook.com/book/krother/python-3-reference).

-**Contributions welcome!**